Back to Blog

 2. Replace ProjectName with your actual project/solution names

-4. Adjust paths if your structure differs
+4. Adjust paths if your folder structure differs (e.g., src/ subfolder)

 5. Remove CSS tasks if not using Tailwind/npm